eag1ex/payload-resolution-manager/readme.md

 * Easy to use full featured *Data Management Service* for async handling with Node.js
 * Good for:
     - Sorting DATA at different states
-    - Referencing and assesing jobs status
+    - Referencing and assessing jobs status
     - Validating results
     - Filtering job data by value or index, with the help of prm tools/ and prm Query
-    - Returning async/ defered data
+    - Returning async/ deferred data
-    - Munipulating independant jobs
+    - Manipulating independent jobs

 * Perhaps you manage many data sources and want to make sure they are in-sync
 * Individual jobs can be worked on independently, and will be tracked by resolution index (`_ri`), and job (`_uid`)